SULOS

 • Patients may face difficulty accessing pharmacies to obtain their medication.

-• There are few intuitive tools that can help engage patients and allow them to report their symptoms.
+• Care teams lack effective tools to respond to patients’ requests, and there are few intuitive tools that can help engage patients and allow them to report their symptoms.

 Project goals